MailTape/MailTape/src/content/episodes/2026-03-07-nathan_fake.md

 ## [Irini](https://allpossibleworlds.bandcamp.com/) - Sweet Charlotte

-ImaCrea: **"** For some reasons I can't explain, I got totally obsessed with this track lately.
-Listening to in loop when I was taking the metro, I find there's a very interesting and hypnotizing tension between this pulsating jungle-ish track and her intimate and naive talk. **"**
+ImaCrea: **"** For some reason I can't explain, I've become completely obsessed with this track lately.
+Listening to it on repeat while taking the metro, I find a very interesting and hypnotizing tension between the pulsating jungle-like sound and her intimate, naive talk.**"**

 ## [s8jfou](https://s8jfou.bandcamp.com/album/dognip-3) - Thoughts